What to Know About Frostbite Symptoms, Causes, and Treatment Options, According to Experts

-One big concern about this type of extreme cold is frostbite, says Stephanie Lareau, MD, assistant professor of emergency medicine at Virginia Tech Carilion School of Medicine.
+One major concern in extreme cold is frostbite, Stephanie Lareau, MD, assistant professor of emergency medicine at Virginia Tech Carilion School of Medicine, tells Health.
 But despite its relative frequency, there’s a lot people don’t know about this condition, Dr. Lareau says.
-Here’s what she wants everyone to know, and how you can protect yourself in the cold.
+Here’s what everyone needs to know, and how you can protect yourself in the cold.

 “The first warning signs that you are at risk for frostbite is when body parts become cold,” says Dr. Lareau.
 “This is typically followed by burning and stinging, and then the body parts start to lose sensation and feel like pins and needles.
 This is followed by numbness.”

 The CDC also says that frostbite can present in the following ways: